Dundee and Newtyle Railway: Reaching the harbour

-The original line had its Dundee terminus at Ward, some considerable distance from the harbour, the principal origin of much of its goods traffic.
-In 1834 definite plans were prepared for an extension to the harbour; this had been authorised in principle by the original Act.
-The Burgh was enhancing its dock facilities at the time and wished to encourage railway access, and therefore agreed to the extension through the streets: the line was to run down Lindsay Street, across Nethegate to Yeaman Shore, then turning east to join the Dundee Harbour internal railway lines.
-There were to be steep inclines: up to 1 in 24: and horse traction was to move two wagons at a time.
+The original line had its Dundee terminus at Ward, half a mile (800m) from the harbour, the origin of much of its goods traffic.
+In 1834 definite plans were prepared for an extension to the harbour; this had been authorised in principle by the original Dundee and Newtyle Railway Act 1826.
+The burgh was enhancing its dock facilities at the time and wished to encourage railway access, and therefore agreed to the extension through the streets: the line was to run down Lindsay Street, across Nethergate to Yeaman Shore, then turning east to join the Dundee Harbour internal railway lines.
+There were to be inclines of up to 1 in 24 and horse traction was to move two wagons at a time.
 The extension was completed in February 1837.
 The Yeaman Shore section was moved from street running to railway property in 1847.

 Financial difficulties

 The construction of the line had not been well executed, and maintenance costs were considerable; in addition the three stationary engines were expensive to operate.
 The shortage of capital at the time of building the line had resulted in heavy loans being taken.
 The agricultural traffic from Strathmore had not developed as much as had been forecast, so that the lower income and the weekly burden of the outgoings was a serious problem.
 Operating expenses were high, at 83% of gross revenue; every train required five engines: the three stationary engines and two on the level sections.
 The outgoings left inadequate funds to service the loan debt.

-The company obtained a further Act of Parliament in July 1836 to issue a further 2,000 shares of £50, which would generate £100,000 of new capital.
-In the event investors were unwilling to buy shares in a loss-making concern, and the shares could only be allocated at a 40% discount; in fact many shares were allocated to creditors.
+The company obtained a further act of Parliament, the Dundee and Newtyle Railway Act 1836 (6 & 7 Will.
+4. c. cii), in July 1836 to issue a further 2,000 shares of £50, which would generate £100,000 of new capital.
+In the event investors were unwilling to buy shares in a loss-making concern, and the shares could only be allocated at a 40% discount and many shares were allocated to creditors.